Former des cadres au management et au marketing appliqués aux domaines de la mode et du design, dans une perspective nationale et internationale.

 - Skills assessment, coaching, digitalisation of the CV and job search techniques at national and international level, preparation for the oral presentation of the applied research thesis.

 Presentation of the professions in the sector by professionals.

-CROSS-CUTTING AND FUNDAMENTAL COURSES
+CORE AND FUNDAMENTAL COURSES

 The objective is to acquire key skills in terms of budget management and reporting.
 The focus will be on budget architecture, with the implementation of summary documents, project management control and its link with budget management, and the creation and steering of performance indicators.

 The objective of this module is to learn how to draw up a business plan: Designing a costed project for the creation or development of a company.

 Several steps are covered: feasibility study, market targeting, opportunities and risks, strengths and weaknesses, communication, financing plan and profitability.

 A precise methodology for analyzing customer needs, market structure and competitor dynamics to identify opportunities and threats in the environment is presented.

 This seminar focuses on a negotiation in a national and international context.